cellsjs/generator-component-cells/readme.md

 v 0.6.0
 * js as external file.
 * Update devDependencies.
-* Leave tests to the minimun.
+* Leave tests to the minimum.
 * I18n config script as external file and imported in HEAD.
 * Language selector added in demo.